sdelements/sde-mcp/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## AGENTS.md Integration

+The MCP server automatically creates `AGENTS.md` when you call `create_project_from_code`.
+This file instructs AI agents to check SD Elements before implementing code.

+**Works with**: Cline, Roo-Cline, and other tools that support `AGENTS.md`

+See `examples/AGENTS.md` for the generated content.

 ## Support

 For issues and questions: